a-kowalenko/kickerapp/README.md

-# ZeroHero: Table Football Management App
+# KickerApp: Table Football Management App

 ## Introduction
-ZeroHero is an innovative web application built with ReactJS and Vite, designed to track and manage table football games in office environments or among friend groups.
+KickerApp is an innovative web application built with ReactJS and Vite, designed to track and manage table football games in office environments or among friend groups.
 This app simplifies game tracking, player ranking, and statistics management, making it an ideal tool for fostering friendly competition.

 ## Key Features
 - **Player Profiles**: Customize your profile, monitor your progress, and compare rankings.